zaiats85/degree_project/README.md

 ### `Purpose`
 Upon local business request and as part of Degree Project with practical use.

-### `Critisism or 'you wont make it''`
+### `Criticism or 'you wont make it'`
  - owners unwilling to cooperate
  - ski rent operators unwilling to enter client and transaction data into system
  - without a team (developers, manager)
  - without funds

  ### `Review`
- To my professional opinion, project tends to help solving an important matter for west ukrainian region - touristic business automation.
-Ski rents owners and Vacationers woould bring their relations to the next level.
+ In my professional opinion, the project tends to help solve an important matter for the West Ukrainian region - touristic business automation.
+Ski rents owners and Vacationers would bring their relations to the next level.
- According to 2017 statistic report (available https://invest.bukovel.com/en/) there were around 1,8 million visitors in Bukovel only.
- Assuming that 25% of them have rented the gear - one might expect high volume of potential system users, a fact that 25% of al the vacantioners are foreigners is worth mentioning also.
-Increasing service quality and providing a transparent rent instrument would definately facilitate tourism in Ukraine.
-With proper approach system might be developed and implemented in short terms.
+ According to the 2017 statistical report (https://invest.bukovel.com/en/) there were around 1.8 million visitors in Bukovel only.
+Assuming that 25% of them have rented the gear - one might expect a high volume of potential system users.
+A fact that 25% of all the vacationers are foreigners is worth mentioning also.
+Increasing service quality and providing a transparent rent instrument would definitely facilitate tourism in Ukraine.
+With the proper approach the system might be developed and implemented in short terms.

 Among the main advantages, one can emphasize:

-  - simplified booking
+simplified booking
-  - optimized financial planing for companies
- The service described, can be significantly improved, with a promotion actions (discounts, coupons) in order to additionally motivate the users.
+optimized financial planning for companies The service described can be significantly improved with a promotion actions (discounts, coupons) in order to additionally motivate the users.

  Anastasiia Lytvynenko
  Project Manager